 One of the things I love about this Slow Cooker Chicken Tortilla Soup recipe is that you add a can of refried beans to it.
-It adds that protein and fiber without any visible sign of a bean.
-Perfect, if you have kids who turn their nose up to beans.
-It also adds a nice, subtle texture to the broth of the soup.
+It adds protein and fiber without any visible sign of a bean.
+Perfect, if you have kids who turn their noses up to beans.
+It also adds a nice, subtle texture to the soup’s broth.
 We serve the soup with tortilla chips, shredded cheese, avocado, a squeeze of lime, and some cilantro leaves.
 It’s a simple, delicious, and healthy dinner.

 More Awesome Slow Cooker Dinners